Follow TV Tropes

 • Small Role, Big Impact: Her death reaffirms Ginger's desire to escape.

-• The Voiceless: She never speaks in the film due to being killed before she gets the chance.
+• The Voiceless: She never speaks in the first film due to being killed before she gets the chance.

-• We Hardly Knew Ye: Is only shown for a brief minute in the beginning of the film before she becomes dinner for the Tweedys.
+• We Hardly Knew Ye: Is only shown for a brief minute in the beginning of the first film before she becomes dinner for the Tweedys.

 • You Have Outlived Your Usefulness: Is killed and eaten by the Tweedys for failing to produce enough eggs.